 - Probation fees

 - Alcohol/drug evaluation

 - Alcohol/drug class

 Additionally, you may face increased insurance rates and will have the social stigma associated with having a DWI conviction on your criminal record.
 This is something you will have to disclose in employment interviews and can negatively affect your chances of getting a job.

 If you are looking for a lawyer who will give you the aggressive representation you need in the face of serious criminal charges, Dallas County and Collin County DWI lawyer Deandra M. Grant is the person you want to call.
-Added to her knowledge and experience in this field, attorney Grant has the dedication and persistence it takes to carry a client through the entire criminal process and during license suspension proceedings, as well.
-Hamilton Grant PC represents clients throughout all of Dallas County and Collin County, Texas.
-We offer a free consultation to discuss your particular charges.
+Added to her knowledge and experience in this field, Attorney Grant has the dedication and persistence it takes to carry a client through the entire criminal process and during license suspension proceedings, as well.
+Deandra Grant Law represents clients throughout all of Dallas County and Collin County, Texas.
+We offer a consultation to discuss your particular charges.

 Call Deandra Grant Law at (214) 225-7117 for guidance in your DWI case from our Dallas attorneys.
 We are here to help.